 By filing a claim, you are not only holding the at-fault party responsible, you are also giving yourself the chance to get the compensation that you need.
 That is why you need to seek help from an experienced attorney who knows how to fight for best outcome for their client.

 While there are many people in Tucson who live happy and fulfilling lives with a disability, making a sudden adjustment to paralysis, whether it be paraplegia or tetraplegia, is incredibly difficult.
 You will no longer be able to enjoy the activities that you once did, and you may not be able to work.
 No one should be left in such an emotionally taxing situation without a financial safety net.
 Thankfully, if your spinal injury was caused by someone else’s negligence, then you may be able to recover compensation.
-To find out about your legal options, call us, Breyer Law Offices, P.C., at (520) 624-4228 today.
+To find out about your legal options, call the Husband and Wife Law Team at our Tucson office at (520) 624-4228 today.

 Get Help Now